Credit card product change: What is it, and is it worth it?

 - You want to earn more rewards in a specific spending category, like dining or travel.

-Capital One credit card product change examples
+Capital One travel credit card product change examples

 Venture to Venture X product change

 Imagine you have a Venture card and love the 5X miles you earn on hotels and rental cars booked through Capital One Travel.
 But you’re traveling more these days and decide you want to upgrade to a Venture X card.
-If approved, you could earn additional miles and benefits including:
+If approved, you could earn additional miles and benefits, including:

 -